Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ### Please Note

 - Make sure that this module is required after Dynatrace OneAgent
-- Using this module will not cause any errors if no agent is present (e.g. in testing)
+- Using this module will not cause any errors if no OneAgent is present (e.g. in testing)
 - The wrapping via `passContext()` needs to happen call time of the corresponding sync call

 ```js